dita-ot/docs/resources/theme/Block-styles.md

 Table of contents.

-- `maximum-level = number` — number of TOC levels to show
+- `maximum-level: number` — number of TOC levels to show

 ### `toc-appendix`